What is Contextual Safeguarding? A Child-Centred Approach to Safeguarding.

 Children and young people can encounter risk in any or all of these different environments and/or with these additional individuals in their life.
 When these environments and groups of people overlap, there might even be multiple risks.
 This is often called extra familial abuse.

-The risk can depend on the area in which the child or young person lives.
+The risk can vary, depending on the area in which the young person lives or socialises.
 In areas with a lot of problems surrounding gang culture, gun and knife crime might be a key safeguarding issue.
-In very remote areas when young people are relying on the Internet to stay in touch with the world at large, online grooming may be of greater concern.
+We also know that young people communicate largely through social media, which can leave them unknowingly exposed to the risks of online grooming and harmful content.

-The ideology behind the contextual safeguarding approach is that it looks at how professionals could understand those risks, engage with the children or young people involved, and ensure their safety.
-This is an approach that’s more frequently been used to apply to teenagers, but the theory can equally be used with younger children, especially as children are exposed to larger groups earlier through the Internet and use of technology.
+The contextual safeguarding approach looks at how professionals could understand those risks, engage with the children or young people involved, and ensure their safety.
+This is an approach that’s more frequently been used to apply to teenagers, but the theory can equally be used with younger children, especially as children are exposed to larger groups earlier through the internet and use of technology.

 [Image Source: Contextual Safeguarding Framework, Dr Carlene Firmin, 2015]

 Contextual safeguarding sets out to create a response to extra-familial abuse in the following ways:

 - From initial assessment through to intervention, those involved should be targeting the contexts in which abuse is occurring or has occurred.